oracle/pgql-lang/pages/pgql-1.3-spec.md

 Label       ::= <Identifier>
 ```

 The label clause is optional.
-If it is omitted, then the label default to the [table alias](#table-aliases).
+If it is omitted, then the label defaults to the [table alias](#table-aliases).
-Note that also the table alias is optional and default to the table name.
+Note that also the table alias is optional and defaults to the table name.
-Thus, if no label is specified and no table alias is specified, then both the table alias and the label default to the table name.
+Thus, if no label is specified and no table alias is specified, then both the table alias and the label defaults to the table name.

 For example: